ZCU104 board

 Flashing SD card

-One can use fdisk to directly partition the SD card /dev/xxx or use the provided genimage configuration to create an SD card image that can be then directly copied to the SD card.
+You can use fdisk to directly partition the SD card /dev/xxx or use the provided genimage configuration to create an SD card image that can be then directly copied to the SD card.
 The second method is usually more convenient.

 Formatting SD card manually